TheOdinProject/curriculum/javascript/async-apis/async-await.md

 ~~~

 ### The await keyword
-`await` is pretty simple: it tells javascript to wait for an asynchronous action to finish before continuing the function.
+`await` is pretty simple: it tells JavaScript to wait for an asynchronous action to finish before continuing the function.
 It's like a 'pause until done' keyword.
 The `await` keyword is used to get a value from a function where you would normally use `.then()`.
 Instead of calling `.then()` after the asynchronous function, you would simply assign a variable to the result using `await`, then you can use the result in your code as you would in your synchronous code.

 ### Error Handling
 Handling errors in `async` functions is very easy.
 Promises have the `.catch()` method for handling rejected promises, and since async functions just return a promise, you can simply call the function, and append a `.catch()` method to the end.